Bit.Trip Runner: Sequels and remake

 A sequel called Bit.Trip Presents...
 Runner2: Future Legend of Rhythm Alien was released on PlayStation Network, Xbox Live Arcade and Wii U Nintendo eShop on February–March 2013, and released on Steam on February 26, 2013.
 It features 120 new levels, 8 playable characters and updated HD graphics.

 Another sequel, simply named Runner3, was released for the Nintendo Switch, PlayStation 4 and on Steam in 2018, with planned release for the Xbox One.

 A remake with revamped visuals and music, titled Bit.Trip ReRunner, was released for Windows on Steam on September 19, 2023.
 The remake includes a new "Runner Maker," allowing players to make their own custom levels.
 Alongside the original campaign, the remake also offers a completely new set of levels, which integrate the two cut mechanics that referenced Core and Void, as well as levels based on music tracks from the rest of the series.
 The remake also adds features from the other Runner games - checkpoints and the dance input.
+In February 2026, a kickstarter was launched for a potential Nintendo Switch 2 version of the game.